Victoria Falls

 Companies

 Econet and Telecel are the two dominant players in the Zimbabwe cellular market.
-A very-unscientific survey of several locals in Victoria Falls resulted in a strong case for the former (as in, every single person recommended Econet, with many mentioning better coverage as the reason).
+A very-unscientific survey of several locals in Victoria Falls gave a strong case for the former (as in, everyone recommended Econet, with many giving better coverage as the reason).

 This was further confirmed by the constant presence of a queue of locals at the Econet office, while I didn’t see a single person inside the Telecel store in three days.
 Note that both offices were only open for half the day on Saturdays, and closed on Sundays.